The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Experimental Validation

-\textbf{Datasets and Baselines.} We perform evaluation on a set of downstream English tasks, using well-established training hyper-parameters.
-All of our experiments are built using a modified version of a popular Transformer library \cite{wolf-etal-2020-transformers} with a focus on \textit{BERT-base-uncased}, one of the most commonly used LLMs, composed of 12 transformer encoder layers with approximately 110M parameters.
-Following the community standards, we prune weights of all encoder layers ($\sim$85M parameters) and report sparsities w.r.t. this number.
-For comparisons, we follow the approach used to illustrate the current state-of-the-art approaches~\cite{Sanh2020MovementPA, zafrir2021prune} for downstream and upstream pruning, respectively.
+To ease reproducibility, we conduct our experiments in modified versions of the popular open-source libraries: Transformers~\cite{wolf-etal-2020-transformers}, and SparseML~\cite{pmlr-v119-kurtz20a}.
+All of our experiments are using publicly available datasets via~\citet{hf-datasets} and focus on the \bert model~\cite{Devlin2019BERTPO}, one of the most commonly used LLMs, composed of 12 transformer layers with 110M parameters.
+Following community standards, we prune encoder's weights (85M) and report sparsities relative to this number.
+All of our models, compression recipes and the full implementation will be made public.

-Specifically, our experiments evaluate performance on a variety of publicly available ``downstream'' English-language tasks commonly used to evaluate the impact of model compression: question answering (SQuAD v1.1 \cite{Rajpurkar2016SQuAD1Q}), sentence classification (Quora Duplicate Query Dataset (QQP) \cite{Guo2017DuplicateQQ}) and natural language inference (MNLI \cite{N18-1101}). \\ Training hyper-parameters, schedules, and other details can be found in the Appendix.
-Experimental data will be made public via Weights and Biases~\cite{wandb} along with compression ``recipes'', models, and our full implementation.